Tamuri Wigness: Early life

 In 2020, Wigness played for the Southern Districts Spartans in the Queensland State League (QSL).

 Professional career

 On 20 July 2020, Wigness announced his decision to forego the American college system and instead signed a two-year contract with the Brisbane Bullets of the National Basketball League (NBL) as a part of their Next Stars program.
 He played 44 games for the Bullets over two seasons.

 During the 2021 off-season, Wigness had a short stint with the Brisbane Capitals in the NBL1 North.
 In 2022, he played for the North Gold Coast Seahawks in the NBL1 North.

 In March 2025, after a few seasons off due to injury, Wigness signed with the Southern Districts Spartans for the 2025 NBL1 North season.
 He helped the Spartans win the NBL1 North championship while earning grand final MVP honours.
 For the season, he was named NBL1 North All Star First Team.
 At the 2025 NBL1 National Finals, he was named to the All-Star Five.

+Wigness re-joined the Southern Districts Spartans for the 2026 NBL1 North season.
+In July 2026, he was named in the Indigenous Basketball Australia All-Stars team for an exhibition match against Maori Basketball New Zealand.